 Douglas Scarboro is senior vice president and regional executive of the Memphis Branch of the Federal Reserve Bank of St. Louis.
 Mr. Scarboro became head of the Memphis Branch in June 2015.
-The Branch serves western Tennessee, northern Mississippi, and eastern Arkansas.
+The Branch serves western Tennessee, northern Mississippi and eastern Arkansas.
 Mr. Scarboro is a member of the Diversity and Inclusion and Enterprise Risk Management Bank-wide committee and serves as assistant secretary for the Federal Reserve System’s Conference of Presidents.
 Previously, Mr. Scarboro served in dual roles with the city of Memphis: executive director of the Office of Talent and Human Capital and chief learning officer.

-Mr. Scarboro has a Bachelor of Arts in political science from Morehouse College in Atlanta, an MBA from Campbell University in Buies Creek, N.C., a masters in healthcare administration from the University of North Carolina at Chapel Hill and an Ed.D. in higher and adult education from the University of Memphis.
-Additionally, he completed the Senior Executives in State and Local Government program at Harvard University's John F. Kennedy School of Government and the Value Measurement in Health Care program at Harvard Business School.
+Mr. Scarboro has a Bachelor of Arts in political science from Morehouse College in Atlanta, an M.B.A. from Campbell University in Buies Creek, N.C., a masters in healthcare administration from the University of North Carolina at Chapel Hill and an Ed.D. in higher and adult education from the University of Memphis.
+Additionally, he completed the Senior Executives in State and Local Government program at Harvard University's John F. Kennedy School of Government and the Value Measurement for Healthcare program at Harvard Business School.